Note: Please adhere to the 750-word limit for this section.

 The timely development of practical fusion energy in the 21st century is arguably one of the most important challenges facing the scientific and engineering community worldwide.
 The Plasma Science and Fusion Center provides a focus for experimental and theoretical studies in plasma science, magnetic and inertial fusion research, and the development of related enabling technologies.
 The center fosters independent creativity and provides the intellectual environment for the educational training of students, research scientists, and engineers.
 Research activities at the Plasma Science and Fusion Center fall into five major programmatic divisions as described below.

 The Alcator C-Mod Project is developing a basic understanding of the stability and transport properties of high-temperature magnetically confined toroidal plasmas at reactor-relevant conditions.
-Alcator C-Mod, a world-class divertor tokamak, is a compact, high-magnetic-field device (up to 8 Tesla) with record-high plasma pressure and particle densities.
+Alcator C-Mod, a world-class divertor tokamak, is a compact, high-magnetic-field device (up to 8 Tesla) with record-high plasma pressure and particle and power densities.
 C-Mod's present research program is aimed at understanding energy and particle transport at magnetic fields, plasma densities, and first wall power loadings comparable to those of future fusion reactors.
 In addition, it seeks to optimize plasma performance with RF heating and non-inductive current profile control using high-power RF transmitters (8 MW at 40-80 MHz) and microwaves (3 MW at 4.6 GHz frequency).

 The High-Energy-Density Physics Division designs and implements experiments on national facilities, such as the OMEGA laser facility at the University of Rochester Laboratory for Laser Energetics, and the National Ignition Facility at Lawrence Livermore National Facility.
 This division discovered the existence of megagauss magnetic fields in laser-compressed pellets.
 This division also performs related theoretical calculations to study and explore the nonlinear dynamics and properties of plasmas in inertial fusion and those under the extreme conditions of density (~1000 g/cc), pressure (~1000 gigabar), and field strength (~megagauss).
 Most recently the division has conducted pioneering nuclear science experiments using high-energy-density plasmas, ushering in a new and exciting field of research, plasma nuclear science, blending the separate disciplines of plasma and nuclear physics.